progress/angular-jsdo-demo/README.md

 ### Project Directories
 StaticNodeServer - This directory contains the static node server that serves the json content to the end user, formatted with AngularJS.

+### License
+License for the Sample is MIT.
+License does not cover progress.js nor progress.session.js but they are redistributable.

 ### Relevant Blog Posts
 [Displaying OpenEdge Data in an AngularJS Web App](http://dcinglis.wordpress.com/2014/08/19/display-openedge-data-in-an-angularjs-web-app/)